aquisenberry/avrae-docs/Fighter/Fighter2.md

 # Fighter

 Avrae is a powerful D&D 5E Discord bot used to make rolls and streamline playing online.
-This list includes commands (aliases and snippets) for the Fighter class.
+This list includes commands (aliases and snippets) for the fighter class.

 ## Creating a Fighter